top of page

 • 3 min read

 When you need a document notarized—especially on a deadline—you may not think much about who is showing up, just that someone does.
-But there’s a major difference between hiring a solo mobile notary and working with a team of mobile notaries.
-That difference can directly impact availability, speed, reliability, and even legal compliance.
+But there’s a major difference between hiring a solo mobile notary and working with a team of mobile notaries—and that difference can impact availability, speed, reliability, and even the success of your appointment.

-In Southwest Florida, where real estate closings, estate planning, healthcare directives, and business transactions move quickly, choosing the right type of mobile notary service matters.
-In this guide, we’ll break down the key differences so you can make an informed decision—and understand why working with a professional team like Mobile Notaries of SWFL offers a clear advantage.
+In Southwest Florida, where real estate closings, estate planning, healthcare documents, and business transactions move quickly, choosing the right type of notary service matters more than most people realize.

 What Is a Solo Mobile Notary?